OrchardCMS/OrchardCore/src/docs/getting-started/starter-recipes.md

 - Liquid templates, in the TheBlogTheme source code
 - Bootstrap

+### Blog - Lucene Recipe

+The Lucene recipe is an optional recipe in the TheBlogTheme.
+This recipe sets up Lucene indices and permissions.
+As an example, the recipe replaces the RecentBlogPosts SQL query with a Lucene query.

+#### Blog Lucene Recipe Contents

+- Enable Lucene
+- Setup Lucene indices
+- Create the search settings
+- Search index permission
+- Replace RecentBlogPosts SQL query with Lucene

 ### TheAgencyTheme and Agency Recipe

 The Agency recipe sets up a range of content types, and widgets, the initial content,